johnosullivan/WSP/README.md

 # Documentation

 For detailed documentation of our architecture and implementation.
-View <a href="https://github.com/johnosullivan/WSP/blob/master/Documentation.md">Here</a>
+View <a href="https://github.com/johnosullivan/WSP/blob/master/Documentation.md">Here</a>.
+UML diagram <a href="https://github.com/johnosullivan/WSP/blob/master/diagram.png">Here</a>

 =============================================================================================================================